 Seasonal flu activity in Northern Ireland is monitored throughout the year to inform public health action and to prevent spread of the infection.
 Data is collected from GP consultations for flu-like illness, giving an indication of community activity.

 When the consultations reach the threshold line the flu season has formally started.

-The threshold line is called 'pre-epidemic' threshold and this year (2017/18) it is set at 22.58 per 100,000 population.
+The threshold line is called Moving Epidemic Method (MEM) and this year (2017/18) it is set at 22.58 per 100,000 population.